 Dwight Eisenhower later renamed the retreat after his grandson, David.
 For half a century, subsequent Presidents and their families have appreciated the beauty of the site and the opportunity for relaxation it provides them to escape Washington for weekends and holidays.
 Camp David has been used multiple times to host visiting heads of state in a more casual manner than the White House affords.
 In her memoirs, Laura Bush recalled, “Entertaining at a place like Camp David…was far more relaxed and casual.
 A visit to Camp David is more like a visit to someone’s weekend place.
 And it cements a different friendship than simply having a fancy event amid gleaming silver and glittering chandeliers.”

-Arguably the most famous Presidential activity connected to Camp David was the series of negotiations hosted by President Jimmy Carter in 1978 between Israeli Prime Minister Menachem Begin and Egyptian President Anwar Sadat.
+Arguably, the most famous Presidential activity connected to Camp David was the series of negotiations hosted by President Jimmy Carter in 1978 between Israeli Prime Minister Menachem Begin and Egyptian President Anwar Sadat.
 Over the course of several days, Carter met with the two leaders and the three hammered out an agreement providing for peace between Egypt and Israel.
-Known ever after as the Camp David Accords, the agreement was also seen as a first step toward an overall settlement of Middle East disputes, and it was the greatest foreign policy triumph of Carter’s Presidency.
+Known ever after as the Camp David Accords, the agreement was also seen as a first step toward an overall settlement of Middle East disputes, and was the greatest foreign policy triumph of Carter’s Presidency.

 - Laura Bush, Spoken from the Heart (New York: Scribner, 2010).